killbill/killbill-email-notifications-plugin/README.md

 Currently, there is no caching for these templates within Kill Bill, but the plugin *could* cache those (but then the multi-node scenario requires some great care with respect to cache invalidation).

-### CURL Examples
+### Email Templates

+One can upload per-tenant email templates for various events using KB apis.
+At runtime the plugin will look at the configured templates and based on the `locale` associated with a given account, decide which one to take; the administrator should upload one template per event and type of `locale` supported.
+If a given `Account` does not have a `locale` specified, this will fail with a exception `Translation for locale XXX isn't found`.

-For instance to upload a template for the next upcoming invoice and for a locale `en_US`:
+Let's look at an example to upload a templare for the next upcoming invoice and for a locale `en_US`:

 1. Create the template `/tmp/UpcomingInvoice.mustache`: